autumnssuns/CAB302_2021_eTrade/docs/Workflow/Obsolete/Roadmap.md

         - [ ] User(s): username & password
 - [ ] As User
     - [ ] Login with username and password given by admin
-    - [ ] Place orders to sell assets using organisation's assets at a certain price & quantity
+    - [ ] Place orders to sell assets using organisationalUnit's assets at a certain price & quantity
     - [ ] Place orders to buy assets (regardless of their availability on the market)
-    - [ ] View their organisation's orders & remove unreconciled orders
+    - [ ] View their organisationalUnit's orders & remove unreconciled orders
     - [ ] Change own password

 Logic & Automation: